dkosmari/Papaya-HUD/README.md

 # Papaya HUD

-This is a HUD plugin for the Aroma environment on the Wii U.
+This is a HUD (Heads-Up Display) plugin for the Aroma environment on the Wii U.

 [<p align="center"><img src="assets/hbasbadge-wiiu.png" width="335"
 height="96"></p>](https://hb-app.store/wiiu/PapayaHUD)